-Improving Mental Health and Well-Being Outcomes for Vulnerable Girls During and After COVID-19.
+Improving Mental Health and Well-Being Outcomes for Vulnerable Girls.

 This program provides increased access to mental health services and supports to girls and young women as well as their parents from low-income families and communities facing socio-economic barriers.
 Participants benefit from improved mental health and well-being outcomes and parents have increased capacity to help their daughters.